 Clothing with Compassion

-We provide free clothing to vulnerable individuals and their families throughout our region.
+Our Closet – Powered by JFCS is a volunteer-driven program with the goal of providing the basic need of clothing to vulnerable individuals and their families throughout the Greater Philadelphia region.
+We distribute clothing free of charge by operating “pop-up” shops as well as providing emergency response packages to community members in crisis through JFCS and external case managers/organizations.
+We also provide customized packages of much-needed clothing items for those reentering the community after incarceration.
 There are no eligibility requirements to receive clothing.
-Our goal is to meet a basic need so shoppers can better focus on handling other stressors in their lives, such as securing a steady source of income or finding permanent housing solutions.
+Our goal is to meet a basic need for community members so that they can better focus on handling other potential stressors in their lives, such as securing a steady source of income or finding permanent housing solutions, with confidence.

 Pop-Up Shops – Neighborhood boutiques providing free clothing to all